AshiniR/hate-speech-and-offensive-message-classifier/README.md

 ---

 ## 🎯 Use Cases
-This spam classifier is ideal for:
+This hate/offensive massege classifier is ideal for:

 ### 💬 Messaging Platforms
 * Discord bot moderation (Primary use case)